carlotagabriel/aviation-data-gateway/README.md

 * **Documentation:** AI generated preliminary versions of documentation, such as the `README.md` and code comments, which served as a baseline.

 All AI-generated output served as a starting point.
 The code and documentation were subsequently reviewed, refactored where necessary, and extended.
-Furthermore, other parts of the project were developed entirely manually.
-The final architecture, business logic, and code quality are the result of this developer-led process.